Geometric constraints on the space of N=2 SCFTs I: physical constraints on relevant deformations: Rank 1 planar special K ahler geometry

-for some holomorphic function $P(u)$.
-Near any (non-singular) point $u$ of the CB $P(u)\neq 0$, so we can make an analytic change of variables to a $\til u = \til u(u)$ coordinate on the CB such that \eqref{SWform} holds with respect to $\til u$ with $\til\Omega = \k \,dx/y$ for constant $\k$ in some neigborhood of $u$.
-But if $P(u)$ vanishes or diverges at a singularity at $u=u_*$, then no such $\til u$ exists making $\til P(\til u)$ constant in a neighborhood of $u_*$.
-Thus the behavior of $\Omega$ near singularities needs to be specified as part of the CB geometry.
-If $\Omega$ has a pole at a singularity, it is easy to see that the distance on the CB to that singularity is infinite.
-Thus divergent behavior of $\Omega$ at finite $u$ is unphysical.
-On the other hand, the physical meaning of $\Omega$ vanishing at a singularity is not clear.
-We define

-In this paper we restrict ourselves to regular CB geometries for simplicity.
-We do not know whether or not irregular CB geometries are compatible with unitary $\cN=2$ field theory.

-We are interested in understanding the vicinity of a single singularity, which we can choose to be at $u=0$.
-Assuming this singular geometry is that of the CB of a unitary $\cN=2$ superconformal field theory, it has a coordinate $u$ with scaling dimension $\D(u)\ge1$ by unitarity, and with $\U(1)_R$ charge $R(u)=\D(u)$, implying that the CB geometry has a complex scale symmetry under $u \mapsto \m u$ for $\m\in\C^*$.
-The possible scale-invariant $\Omega$'s are then

-for non-negative integer $n$ and complex constant $\k\neq0$.
-The restriction to regular CB geometries limits us to the $n=0$ case in \eqref{irregularity}.
-In this case, since relevant deformations are near deformations of the CB geometry (see section \ref{sec:RGflows}) which do not change the geometry of the CB at large $u$, it follows that a deformation of the holomorphic one-form $\Omega$ of a regular scale-invariant CB by relevant parameters $\bm$ can only be of the form

-for $\k$ a constant independent of $u$ or the $\bm$, since scaling, analyticity, and the large-$u$ asymptotics imply that any non-trivial dependence on $u$ or $\bm$ leads to zeros or poles in $\k$ for arbitrarily small $\bm$.
+The general holomorphic one-form entering in \eqref{SWform} is of the form $\Omega = P(u) dx/y$ for some holomorphic function $P(u)$.
+In a neighborhood of any point of the CB we can make an analytic change of variables $u$, $x$, and $y$ which set $P=1$ while preserving the Weierstrass form \eqref{SWform}.
+So we fix

-A similar argument, using the freedom to rescale $x$ and $y$ in \eqref{rank1curve} by holomorphic functions of $u$ and $\bm$ while preserving the Weierstrass form of the curve implies that $f$ and $g$ can be taken to depend polynomially on $u$ and the $\bm$.
-Furthermore, the freedom to rescale $u$ (relative to the central charge, or, equivalently, the one-form $\l$, which fixes the overall scale in the problem) allows us to take $\k=1$ in \eqref{Oregular}.
+Similarly, using the freedom to rescale $x$ and $y$ in \eqref{rank1curve} by holomorphic functions of $u$ and $\bm$ while preserving the Weierstrass form of the curve and \eqref{Oregular} implies that $f$ and $g$ can be taken to depend polynomially on $u$ and the $\bm$.